cedricg-mirror/reflexions/README.md

 Given the deep kernel tempering operated by Reflexions, the guest OS *has* to be run in Debug mode (bcdedit /debug) to avoid the wrath of PatchGuard...

+In interactive mode :
-[VirtualKD](https://github.com/4d61726b/VirtualKD-Redux) is *strongly* recommended for any live debugging (interactive) use of Reflexions
+- [VirtualKD](https://github.com/4d61726b/VirtualKD-Redux) is *strongly* recommended for any live debugging (interactive) use of Reflexions
+- A kernel debugger like WinDbg connected to the virtualized guest

 ## Performance

-There is a moderate to strong impact on performance of the supervised code depending on the use case.
+Reflexions' design enable generic supervision of user (ring3) code without hooks but at the cost of a kernel context switch for each API called, even for functions that would normaly not induce a syscall.
+In its default configuration, Reflexions will attempt to log any API from any DLL called by the supervised code which can lead to heavy performance overhead.

+Essentialy the overhead cost can be summerized this way :

+Cost of a supervised API call =

+In non interactive mode :
+cost(API call) + **cost(Kernel Context Switch) + cost(API parameters parsing) + cost(ZwWriteFile)**

+In interactive mode :
+cost(API call) + **cost(Kernel Context Switch) + cost(API parameters parsing) + cost(Thread Synchronization) + cost(DbgPrint)**

+It is however possible to alter Reflexions' configuration to blacklist specific API or DLL, making them 'invisible' to Reflexions and removing any induced overhead

 This section will be updated with some measurement before release

 # This repository